IBM-Watson/nutch-indexer-discovery/README.md

 Requirements
 ------------

-* Gradle
+* Java (OpenJDK 8/Oracle JDK)
-(HBase, Zookeeper, Nutch, Ant, and OpenJDK 8 are also required, but will be installed for you with Gradle.)
+(HBase, Zookeeper, Nutch, Ant, and Gradle are also required, but will be installed for you when you set up the Gradle wrapper.)

 Set up Gradle wrapper